panoplymedia/challenges/log_processing/README.md

 ## Delivery requirements

 Please provide code for processing the log files, along with documentation or discussion of any platforms, technologies, etc. that you may use in a production solution.
 An ideal solution will provide an output format where a user can easily query specific byte ranges for specific assets.
+For example, the user should be able to query whether the entire file was downloaded for a given file, IP address, and user agent.

 Think about things like: